1. Introduction

 This section is non-normative.

-A popular business model for the web is to get attribution and payment for conversions, for instance purchases or sign-ups, which result from the click on an ad.
-Traditionally, such attribution has been facilitated by user identifying cookies sent in third-party HTTP requests to the click source.
+A popular business model for the web is to get attribution and payment for clicks, for instance ad clicks that result in purchases or sign-ups.
+Traditionally, such attribution has been facilitated by user or device identifying cookies sent in cross-site HTTP requests.
 However, the same technology can be and has been used for privacy invasive cross-site tracking of users.

-The technology described in this document is intended to allow for ad click attribution while disallowing arbitrary cross-site tracking.
+The technology described in this document is intended to allow for click attribution, such as ad click attribution, while disallowing arbitrary cross-site tracking.

 1.1.
 Goals